RNDr.

 where he did a lot of quality diagnostic work.

-Kubinyi's social and political commitment eventually resulted in
+Dr. Kubinyi's social and political commitment eventually

-0.1.
-I considered the departure of such an erudite expert to be a
+workload of 0.1.
+I considered the departure of such an erudite

-great loss for the field of nuclear medicine in our country (I talked to him and hoped that this would perhaps be at
+our country (I talked to him and hoped that

-least partially offset by his social contribution; but his tenure
+this would perhaps be at least partially offset by his social

-as Minister of Health was short-lived and unsuccessful. ..) .
-Fortunately, Dr. Kubinyi has returned to the field of
+Fortunately, Dr. Kubinyi has returned to the field of nuclear

 The head of KNM in Ostrava in 2002 became MUDr.
-Otakar Kraft , PhD., With whom he also continues to cooperate in the development of diagnostic methods and programs and in publishing.
+Otakar Kraft , PhD., with whom he also continues to cooperate in the development of diagnostic methods and programs and in publishing.
 But this is already the present, information on further events at the KNM in Ostrava can be found at: http://www.fno.cz/klinika-nuklearni-mediciny .

 Social events at the Department of